Hometown: Madison, Wisconsin

 When did you come to Healthy Schools Campaign?

 July 2019.
 Before HSC, I worked with the National Park Service in rural Alaska.
 As a park guide, I engaged local communities and youth to protect and preserve natural and cultural resources through educational programs and filmmaking.

 Why did you join Healthy Schools Campaign?

-HSC’s work is comprehensive, multifaceted and so important.
+HSC’s work is comprehensive and so important.
 I am excited about the impact that creative endeavors like graphic design and photography can have on connecting people and effecting positive change.